Pricing for defending a claim made by an employee

 • Agreeing a list of issues, a chronology and/or cast list

-• Preparation and attendance at the for the final hearing, including briefing and updating the barrister representing you (which may include a meeting between the witnesses, the barrister and ourselves prior to the hearing)
+• Preparation for and attendance at the final hearing, including briefing and updating the barrister representing you (which may include a meeting between the witnesses, the barrister and ourselves prior to the hearing)

 If appropriate, you can choose to negotiate a settlement package with the employee at any point during the case.
 This can greatly reduce your legal costs.